byui-cit/wdd131/src/prove/blog-2.md

     1. Create a new `article` element.
 If you have any classes on your hard coded articles in your index.html, add those to your new element in Javascript.
     2. Create a template literal string and store it in a variable.
 The contents of this string should be a copy/paste of the contents of one of your current `articles` from the HTML file.
     3. Everywhere in the copy/pasted HTML where there is information specific to this post we should replace it with the data from the current article. (${item.date})
-    4. Set the `innerHTML` of the new article to thetemplate literal string we just built.
+    4. Set the `innerHTML` of the new article to the template literal string we just built.
 - Append the new article to the output element so it will show on the page.

 Create one or more functions that will be responsible to build and output the HTML necessary to display the list of articles.